How to lower pH in an Aquarium

-An important component of an aquarium is water and its composition.
-The life of fish, plants and other inhabitants depends on the characteristics of water.
+An essential component of an aquarium is water and its composition.
+The life of fish, plants, and other inhabitants depends on the characteristics of water.

 What is pH?

 The pH level is a value that shows the degree of concentration of hydrogen ions and hydroxides in water.
-The water environment in the aquarium can change the pH indicator spontaneously due to the activity of living organisms (fish, vegetation), the operation of aquarium equipment, etc. Usually, these changes occur gradually, and fish can adapt to the new water quality, but if the change in the level of acidity occurs suddenly, the inhabitants of the aquarium may die.
+The aquarium’s water environment can change the pH indicator spontaneously due to the activity of living organisms (fish, vegetation), the operation of aquarium equipment, etc. Usually, these changes occur gradually, and fish can adapt to the new water quality, but if the change in acidity occurs suddenly, the inhabitants of the aquarium may die.

 The optimal pH value in an aquarium is in the range from 5 to 10 units.
 This interval ensures maximum availability of food elements – the primary condition for full growth and successful reproduction of living organisms.
 But all living things in the aquarium (fish, vegetation) will feel comfortable in the water if the acid-base balance is in the range of 6.8 – 7.2.

-If the pH level is higher than normal, then iron, manganese and molybdenum, which are important for plant nutrition, pass into an inaccessible form (they are contained in water, but are inaccessible to plants), resulting in the risk of chlorosis and a number of other diseases.
-With a pH of 7.5 units, carbon dioxide also becomes difficult to access.
-When the pH becomes higher than 7.6, plants themselves begin to release nutrients, resulting in the biogenic desalination of plants, which sooner or later will lead to their death.
+If the pH level is higher than usual, iron, manganese, and molybdenum, which are essential for plant nutrition, pass into a rare form (they are contained in water, but are inaccessible to plants), resulting in the risk of chlorosis and several other diseases.
+With a pH of 7.5 units, carbon dioxide also becomes challenging to access.
+When the pH becomes higher than 7.6, plants themselves begin to release nutrients, resulting in the biogenic desalination of plants, which sooner or later will lead to death.
 Plants can also die when the pH decreases to 6-6.5.
 So, first, the leaves and stems die, and then, if the pH is below 5, the root dies.

-If the pH is shifted towards an alkaline environment, the behavior of the fish becomes restless, the coordination of their movements are disrupted, the gill cap begins to contract rapidly and the entire body moves convulsively.
+If the pH is shifted towards an alkaline environment, the fish’s behavior becomes restless, the coordination of their movements is disrupted, the gill cap begins to contract rapidly, and the entire body moves convulsively.
 After it is covered with mucus, the corneas of the fish’s eyes become cloudy, and the fins fan out.
 Subsequently, it dies.
-In acidic water, fish first show an excited state and then a depressed state: the number of gill contractions is reduced, the fish turns upside down and its body is covered with mucus.
+In acidic water, fish first show an excited state and then a depressed state: the number of gill contractions is reduced, the fish turns upside down, and its body is covered with mucus.
 The mucus secreted by the fish prevents the release of carbon dioxide from its body, which causes the fish to die.

 What affects the pH level?

 The concentration of chemical compounds and elements is primarily affected by aquarium vegetation.
-During photosynthesis, it absorbs carbon dioxide, which increases the pH level, and at night, when the process of photosynthesis is absent, the indicator decreases.
+During photosynthesis, it absorbs carbon dioxide, which increases the pH level, and at night, when the photosynthesis process is absent, the indicator decreases.

 Why is it increasing?

-1. Water aeration: an increase in the concentration of oxygen in the water leads to a decrease in the concentration of carbon dioxide.
+1. Water aeration: an increase in the concentration of oxygen in the water leads to a decrease in carbon dioxide levels.

 2. Extracts from aquarium decor items (corals, fossils, etc.) and the substrate: their structure contains minerals that increase the pH.

-3. Abundance of light: the amount of light directly affects the speed of photosynthesis and, consequently, the pH level.
+3. An abundance of light: the amount of light directly affects photosynthesis speed and, consequently, the pH level.

 Why is it falling?

-- The artificial supply of carbon dioxide (CO2) to the aquarium for plant growth.
-This compound, entering the water, dissolves and forms carbon dioxide, increasing the number of hydrogen ions, which helps to lower the pH.
+- The artificial supply of carbon dioxide (CO2) to the aquarium helps plant growth.
+This compound, entering the water, dissolves and forms carbon dioxide, increasing the number of hydrogen ions, which lowers the pH.

-- The respiration of plants, fish and bacteria contributes to the release of carbon dioxide into the water.
+- The respiration of plants, fish, and bacteria contributes to the release of carbon dioxide.

-- The presence of snags in the container.
+- The presence of snags is in the container.

 - Temperature: water contained at an elevated temperature contributes to the fact that the water becomes acidic.